-Usually the Chairperson or Secretar introductions by saying: ry starts the meeting, welcomes everyone and then starts the "Hello.
-My name is Welcome to the (first name only) and I am a compulsive debtor. (name of group) Meeting of Debtors Anonymous."
-Many groups choose to open their r meetings with a prayer, such as the Serenity Prayer or with a few moments of silent meditation.
+Usually the Chairperson or Secretary starts the meeting, welcomes everyone and then starts the introductions by saying:

+"Hello.
+My name is (first name only) and I am a compulsive debtor.
+Welcome to the (name of group) Meeting of Debtors Anonymous."

+Many groups choose to open their meetings with a prayer, such as the Serenity Prayer or with a few moments of silent meditation.